ISHIKARAJDEV/SQL-PROJECT-ON-Agricultural-Production-Data-Analysis/README.md

 ## License with a Twist
-📜 **License**: You can use this project for whatever you want... unless it’s to hack a farm. 🐄
+📜 **License**: You can use this project for whatever you want unless it’s to hack a farm. 🐄